As for the glossary terms related to French houses, interiors, and design…my French is not so good, and we are often exploring French influences here.

 The French Lesson

 BTW.
-While not French in origin, the word that kept springing to mind as I devoured these images of old stone buildings was: patina.
+While not French in origin, the word that kept springing to mind as I devoured images of old stone buildings was: patina.

 Patina: The natural aging of the stone surface through oxidation and other exposures that enhance the color and texture of the surface.